List of Adventure Time characters: Grob Gob Glob Grod

 to protect Mars from a crashing spaceship piloted by Martin.
 However, in the eighth-season episode "Normal Man", it is revealed that they survived the collision, and their heads now are in orbit around Earth.
 In the same episode, Glob finally reconciles with Magic Man.

 Snail

-The snail (voiced by Pendleton Ward) is an easter egg that appears in every episode, and usually waves happily at the camera.
-Inspired by the in-jokes in episodes of The Simpsons, Ward has acknowledged that he wanted to "make a game out of every episode of Adventure Time, where you could freeze-frame and find things in the background", such as the snail.
+The snail (voiced by Pendleton Ward) is an easter egg that appears in every episode.
+It is a small beige snail with a brown spiral shell, usually seen waving happily at the camera.
+Inspired by the in-jokes in The Simpsons, Ward has acknowledged that he wanted to "make a game out of every episode of Adventure Time, where you could freeze-frame and find things in the background", such as the snail.
 The snail also serves an important plot point in the series; in the second-season episode "Mortal Folly", it is possessed by The Lich.
 After The Lich's physical body is destroyed in the following episode, it repossesses the snail until the events of the fourth-season finale "The Lich".

+The snail does not appear in every episode of the spinoff series Distant Lands.
+According to showrunner Adam Muto in a Reddit thread, the crew for the show debated over whether to include the snail in every episode of the spinoff but decided against it in order to make Distant Lands distinct from the original series.
+Despite this, the snail was directly shown in two of the four Distant Lands episodes and its shell was shown in a third episode.
+This practice continued in the Fionna & Cake spinoff series, where in the first season the snail was shown in two of the ten episodes and its shell shown in another two episodes.